 - Do you have a video about this surgery that I can watch?

 - What diet and lifestyle changes should I make?

 - Will my regular supplements and medications affect this surgery?

 - How long do you recommend I take off work?

 - When can I go back to my regular exercise routine?

-If you’re considering breast implant removal, contact us now to set up a consultation and get all the information you need to make the best decision for your health and beauty goals.
-Restore SD Plastic Surgery is one the best clinics in the city for you.
+If you’re considering breast implant removal, female board certified plastic surgeon Dr. Katerina Gallus is here to help.
+Call 858-224-2281 or contact us online at Restore SD Plastic Surgery in San Diego to set up a free consultation and get all the information you need to make the best decision for your health and beauty goals.